AriFordsham/GHCWiki/dependent-haskell/phase1.md

 - Try to restore optimizations in zonking.

 - Check kind variables when determining whether or not a declaration has a CUSK.

+- Sort out the debugger.
+It's scary, so I've ignored it.
+Any help/advice appreciated.

+- Fix parser.